essence/essence/README.md

 }
 ```

-You can then get informations from all the extracted URLs:
+You can then get information from all the extracted URLs:

 ```php
 $medias = $Essence->extractAll($urls);